Gokul-bit165/Smart_city/README.md

-# Nagar Thiran - Smart City Solutions

-A modern, Apple-inspired website for Nagar Thiran's smart city solutions.
+A modern, Apple-inspired website for smart city solutions.

 ## Setup Instructions